SSH-ToT-FAIR-by-design/OS-RDM-SSH/resources/1. Planning/Doing research in the SSH OS landscape/Defining Open Science_concepts and pillars:dimensions.md

 - Recognise SSH specificities within the research workflow during knowledge production from an ethical, legal and methodological perspective.
 - Describe  what the research data management requirements and standards are

-In this sub-module we will discuss:
+In this learning unit we will discuss:

 - What is Open Science